Uberspace/lab/source/guide_gsales2.rst

 =======

 GSALES is distributed in a free demo mode where the count of recordsets is limited.
-After exceeding the limit GSALES will fall back to a read-only mode requiring you to rent or purchase a licence for the application at https://www.gsales.de.
+After exceeding the limit GSALES will fall back to a read-only mode requiring you to rent or purchase a licence for the application at `gsales.de <https://www.gsales.de>`_.